htrajan/ht-drawsteel/Kits/Martial Kits/Rapid-Fire.md

 # Rapid-fire

 The Rapid-Fire kit is for archers who want to deal maximum damage by shooting as many arrows as possible into nearby enemies.
-With this kit, your fighting technique [[Focus|focuses]] on peppering foes at medium range.
+With this kit, your fighting technique focuses on peppering foes at medium range.

 ## Equipment